Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Method

 Visual pretraining forms a stable style–content space but lacks high-level conceptual control.
 To address this, we introduce a lightweight, plug-in language adapter that aligns textual design cues with visual style representations, as shown in Figure~\ref{fig: Training}(b).
-Through this adapter, the style encoder is extended into a multimodal form, enabling flexible text-guided modulation without disrupting the visual prior. \paragraph{Vision-language Adapter.} The adapter bridges textual descriptions and visual style features through an iterative cross-attention mechanism.
+Through this adapter, the style encoder is extended into a multimodal form, enabling flexible text-guided modulation without disrupting the visual prior.

+\paragraph{Vision-language Adapter.} The adapter bridges textual descriptions and visual style features through iterative cross-attention.
 Specifically, a subset of visual style features $\{\mathbf{F}_{vis_j}\}^{k}_{j=1}$ is first extracted from $k<N_s$ reference glyphs by the visual style encoder, while a textual font description embedding is derived from a pretrained Flan-T5 encoder.
-The text embedding is projected into the visual feature space and iteratively refined by attending to the given style features.
+The text embedding is projected into the visual feature space and iteratively refined by attending to style features.
 The aligned textual–visual token is then spatially expanded into $\mathbf{F}_t$ and concatenated with the visual features:

-\paragraph{Training objectives.} The multimodal style encoder may produce features $\tilde{\mathbf{F}}_{mm}$ with token lengths different from those of the visual-only encoder, due to variations in the number of visual references.
+\paragraph{Training objectives.} The multimodal style encoder may produce features $\tilde{\mathbf{F}}_{mm}$ of different token lengths than the visual-only encoder due to varying numbers of visual references.
 Thus, we supervise training on their aggregated objectives.
 Specifically, $\tilde{\mathbf{T}}_{\text{mm}}$ and $\tilde{\mathbf{T}}_{\text{vis}}$ are obtained by aggregating $k$ visual plus one textual reference, and all $N_s$ visual references, respectively.
-We train the adapter by minimizing the $\ell_2$ distance between these two aggregated representations:
+The adapter is trained by minimizing the $\ell_2$ distance between these representations:

 This objective encourages the multimodal encoder to internalize stylistic intent consistent with the full-visual setting, facilitating effective text–style substitution and reducing reliance on visual inputs.